-The National Institutes of Health states that there are several different types of shoulder conditions that can cause pain:
+According to the National Institutes of Health, there are various types of shoulder problems that can cause pain:

-- Shoulder Dislocation – This occurs when the shoulder socket and the ball of the arm separate.
-A traumatic event such as an accident or a fall can cause this condition.
-You would likely feel immediate pain and would have difficulty moving your arm.
+- Shoulder Dislocation – When the shoulder socket and the ball of the arm separate, this occurs.
+This condition can be caused by a traumatic incident such as an accident or a fall.
+You would most likely have instant pain and difficulties moving your arm.

-- Rotator Cuff Injury – The rotator cuff in your shoulder is made of tendons and muscles.
-Bursitis, tendonitis, and tears can all occur in this particular area.
+- Rotator Cuff Injury – Your shoulder's rotator cuff is made up of tendons and muscles.
+Bursitis, tendinitis, and rips are all possible in this area.

 Causes of Shoulder Pain

 A dislocated shoulder is when the arm bone actually pops out of the socket in the shoulder blade.
-This condition is often the result of a fall, a traumatic accident or a sports injury.
+This condition frequently results from a sports injury, traumatic accident, or fall.